Information Management and Archiving

 Information management specialist services

-Open datasets from the National Library
+Open datasets from the National Library of Finland

-Open datasets from the National Library
+Open datasets from the National Library of Finland

-Digitalia offers open historical datasets from the National Library.
 The digi.kansalliskirjasto.fi service includes historical newspapers and periodicals published in Finland, as well as ephemera and other materials from the National Library in digital format.
 In addition to browsing and search functions, a download tool and pre-prepared open data packages are available.

-Skills and Competence Development
+Skills and competence development

-Skills and Competence Development
+Skills and competence development

 Digitalia newsletter